Wining with Mel

 Obviously, my “thing” is wine tasting.
 But instead of receiving more wine than I could ever drink (a. is that possible? and b.
 I am open to this idea), I now have more wine journals than I know what to do with.
 Continue reading

-Love for Valpolicella Ripasso (plus my dairy-free lasagna)
+Love for Valpolicella Ripasso (plus my dairy-free lasagna recipe)

 Fellow wine lovers,